evendoom/match_me/README.md

 On both scenarios (successful and error), the user is presented with a "New Game!" button.
 This button does what is expected: it loads the game page and triggers the "startGame" function.

+#### 4.3.4 - Back Button

+Clicking the 'Back' button successfully takes the user back to the main page.

 ### 4.4 - Responsive Elements

 The webpage was viewed at several different resolutions, media queries kick in as expected.
 The following resolutions were tested: